 Find out how you can get involved in recruiting and training early years teachers.

-Early years initial teacher training leads to the award of early years teacher status.
+Early years ITT leads to the award of early years teacher status (EYTS).

 This new approach is designed to ensure the highest quality training and to encourage more high-quality graduates into early years education.